owlbarn/tutorial/book/algodiff/README.md

 $$f'(x) = \lim_{\delta~\to~0}\frac{f(x+\delta) - f(x)}{\delta}.$$

-As long as you knows how to evaluate function $f$, this method can be applied, and coding this method is also straightforward.
+As long as you knows how to evaluate function $f$, this method can be applied.
+The functon $f$ per se can be treated a blackbox.
+The differentiation coding used in this method is also straightforward.
 However, the problem with this method is prone to truncation errors and round-off errors.
 The truncation errors is introduced by truncating an infinite sum and approximating it by a finite sum;
 the round-off error is then caused by representing numbers approximately in numerical computation during this process.